 I’ve spent over two decades helping people with their guitars in my shop in Long Island.
 It’s something I enjoy doing a great deal.
 Whether I am designing and building a custom guitar or repairing an instrument for a customer, it was my way of trying to make the world a better place.
 That’s something I take very seriously.

 My business was running wonderfully throughout these years.
 I had built a great relationship with Martin, Taylor, and Gibson guitars, hundreds of wonderful local artists, and a handful of celebrities I respect visited and asked for guitars or repairs.
-Work started coming in from around the world, and I was feeling very blessed.
+Work started coming in from around the world and I was feeling very blessed.

-My family and I came to know a community in Vermont through some events I did there promoting a book I wrote, and we made friends there and fell in love with the area and lifestyle.
-Despite change of this magnitude being scary as Hell, my wife and I bravely chose to start fresh where we knew we’d be happiest.
-For two years we shared our dream of finding a house in the woods that also had meadows for growing food, and that it had to have a separate workshop for my guitar building and repair business.
+My family and I came to know a community in Vermont through some events I did there to promote a book I wrote, and we made friends there and fell in love with the area and lifestyle.
+Despite the change of this magnitude is scary as Hell, my wife and I bravely chose to start fresh where we knew we’d be happiest.
+For two years, we shared our dream of finding a house in the woods that also had meadows for growing food, and that it had to have a separate workshop for my guitar building and repair business.
 The more we talked about it, the more friends we made, and the more things began to happen.
 Magical things.
 It was as if the more we put our dream out there, the more it began to happen.
 This is how it works.
 Looking back, it feels as if we were led here.

-My new studio sits in a forest on a magnificent property that also has a stream and two small meadows.
+My new studio sits in a forest on a magnificent property, that also has a stream and two small meadows.
 I see now that the years spent in New York honing my skills and building my business were really just practice for something greater and more meaningful.